DTLaboratory/dtlaboratory.github.io/index.md

 left and DT state shared to standard tools at the right.

-Data in the above deployment is read from a remote MQTT server by a container instantiated from the [DT Lab MQTT Ingest Service](https://github.com/DTLaboratory/dtlab-ingest-mqtt).
+Data in the above deployment is read from a remote MQTT server by a container instantiated from the [DTLab MQTT Ingest Service](https://github.com/DTLaboratory/dtlab-ingest-mqtt).

-The Ingest MQTT client then posts the incoming raw telemetry to the [DT Lab Ingest Service](https://github.com/DTLaboratory/dtlab-ingest-scala-alligator) via HTTP.
+The Ingest MQTT client then posts the incoming raw telemetry to the [DTLab Ingest Service](https://github.com/DTLaboratory/dtlab-ingest-scala-alligator) via HTTP.

-The Ingest Service then transforms the incoming data into a list of `name,datetime,value(double)` observations that it then posts to the [DT Lab runtime](https://github.com/DTLaboratory/dtlab-scala-alligator) where the DTs will be updated in accordance with the `name` calculated/enriched by the ingest service.
+The Ingest Service then transforms the incoming data into a list of `name,datetime,value(double)` observations that it then posts to the [DTLab runtime](https://github.com/DTLaboratory/dtlab-scala-alligator) where the DTs will be updated in accordance with the `name` calculated/enriched by the ingest service.